04 Apr

 Complete Control Over Your Business

 Perhaps the most obvious is that you have complete control over your business.
 You make all the decisions, and you are responsible for all outcomes.
-This can be both good and bad: it means you have maximum flexibility, but also maximum responsibility.
+This can be both good and bad: it means you have maximum flexibility but also maximum responsibility.

 Most Simple Business Structure